What is the U.S. power grid?

 Turning on a small reading lamp by your bed is as easy as flipping a switch.
-But, the electricity that powers your tiny light starts miles and miles away and takes a fantastic journey through high voltage power lines, transformers and regulators before reaching your home.
+But the electricity that powers that light starts miles and miles away, taking a journey through high voltage power lines, transformers and regulators before it reaches your home.

-All energy in the U.S. is powered and regulated through the National Power Grid.
+All energy in the U.S. is powered and regulated through the national power grid.
 This grid controls the flow of energy between power plants, businesses and homes.
 As the demand for energy increases, the grid operators must constantly keep up.
-If they fail to meet the demand, or if any plants or power lines go down, then everyone risks the dreaded blackout.
+Failing to meet the demand, or an outage at any plants or power lines, means risking a blackout.

 As demand continues to increase, the need for a better way to regulate power and utilize green energy more efficiently also rises.
-The “Smart Grid” is developing as we speak and lawmakers continue to pass legislation to help modernize the grid.
+In recent years, legislation and attention has turned to the “Smart Grid,” which would make the power grid more resilient and secure through the use of more technology.

-So the next time you turn on your lights or use the microwave, you can really appreciate the journey that your electricity has taken to power the lives of you and everyone around you.
+For now, the national power grid is still the reality for most energy consumers in the U.S. The next time you turn on your lights or use the microwave, you can really appreciate the journey that your electricity has taken to power the lives of you and everyone around you.